 Adamantia Polis (1965) was the first prominent political science scholar to rightly ascribe such importance to philotimo for Modern Greek society.
 Departing from this, OXI Foundation created a powerful campaign which on the one side helped revive the awareness around the concept among Greeks, but in our opinion failed to capture its universal character and engage the non-Greek citizen.
-It certainly makes for dynamic platform in the public diplomacy arena, but it needs fine tuning if the world is ever to take notice.
+It certainly makes for a dynamic platform in the public diplomacy arena, but it needs fine-tuning if the world is ever to take notice.
 Through our campaign to popularize philotimo by adding it to the word’s dictionaries and encouraging its use in the international public sphere, we intend on raising awareness around its foundational value as a natural social contract while holding Greece in a positive light internationally.

 As mentioned in the Philotimo Foundation website, it is your team’s belief that there was an identity crisis in Greece preceding the economic crisis.
 However, during the crisis, we have seen a lot of civil society initiatives (by NGOs, the church, the neighborhood, volunteer groups, etc).
 Do you believe that the crisis reawakened the “philotimo” of the Greek people?

 Greeks have always been quick and effective at standing by their fellow humans in need.
-The needs of the present crisis however require systematic approaches and sustainable resourcefulness in addressing the need for proactive as well as reactive measures in dealing with a national crisis.
+The needs of the present crisis, however, require systematic approaches and sustainable resourcefulness in addressing the need for proactive as well as reactive measures in dealing with a national crisis.
 Such measures concern the education of citizens from schooling through to senior generations and an independently steered political dialogue that dares to tackle the system’s fallacies at root.
-This is how a people restore faith in the state and each other, and this is how a crisis turns from threat into opportunity.
+This is how people restore faith in the state and each other, and this is how a crisis turns from threat into opportunity.

 Among the values attached to philotimo is solidarity, a word that has been at the epicenter of the public debate in the EU during the crisis.
 Do you believe that there can be genuine solidarity and philotimo in the political and economic sphere?